keyboard_arrow_up

 Cutaway of a Key Lock

-Standard tumbler key locks have pins that line up with the levels of the key, if the correct key is inserted pins are allow rotation of the lock.
+Standard tumbler key locks contain pins that align with the key's notches.
+When the correct key is inserted, the pins align, allowing the lock to turn and open.

 Disc of a Combination Lock

-Combination locks opens by aligning a succession of discs in the proper order.
+Combination locks operate by aligning a series of discs in a specific order to unlock the mechanism.

 Strike Plate